Esri/arcgis-gitops/azure/arcgis-enterprise-k8s/README.md

 ### 2. Create Ingress Resources

-GitHub Actions workflow **enterprise-k8s-azure-ingress** creates a Kubernetes namespace for ArcGIS Enterprise on Kubernetes deployment in the Azure AKS cluster and ingress resources that routes traffic to the deployment.
+GitHub Actions workflow **enterprise-k8s-azure-ingress** creates a Kubernetes namespace for ArcGIS Enterprise on Kubernetes deployment in the AKS cluster and ingress resources that routes traffic to the deployment.

-> The "deployment_id" determines the Kubernetes namespace for the deployment.
-The "deployment_id" must be unique within the AKS cluster.

 The workflow uses [ingress](ingress/README.md) Terraform module with [ingress.tfvars.json](../../config/azure/arcgis-enterprise-k8s/ingress.tfvars.json) config file.

+> The "deployment_id" config property value is used as the Kubernetes namespace for the deployment.
+The "deployment_id" value must be unique within the AKS cluster.

 Required user roles: